EllyC20/ms3-beauty-buys/README.md

 **As a Returning User**

-* I want to be able to easily sign into my account.
+* I want to be able to easily sign into my account and see my own reviews.

 ### 1.Strategy